Christmas wrapping ideas

 Are you looking for new Christmas wrapping ideas to make wrapping presents part of the seasonal fun?
-If you like a bit of Christmas crafting, I hope you'll like some of my simple, but very effective, gift wrapping ideas.
+If you like a bit of Christmas crafting, I hope you'll like some of my simple, but very effective, gift topper and gift wrapping ideas for Christmas and holiday gifts.
 If you don't have time for homemade gifts (I rarely do) it might make the festive season seem less frenzied if you can set aside a little time for some kind of creative activity.
 Making unique gift wrap is very satisfying.

 Christmas wrapping party